fkie-cad/FACT_core/README.md

 You can shutdown the system by pressing *Ctrl + c* or by sending a SIGTERM to the *start_all_installed_faf_components* script.

+### Advanced Usage - REST API
+FACT provides a REST API.
+More information can be found [here](https://github.com/fkie-cad/FACT_core/wiki/doku_rest).

 ## Update an older Installation
 Checkout the new sources and rerun the installer.

+## Contribute
+The easiest way to contribute is writing your own plug-in.
+Our Developers Manual can be found [here](https://github.com/fkie-cad/FACT_core/wiki).

 ## Acknowledgments
 This project is partly financed by [German Federal Office for Information Security (BSI)](https://www.bsi.bund.de) and others.